 In limited circumstances, the court may also award punitive damages.
 Punitive damages are awarded only in cases where the defendant’s conduct is especially reckless, intentional, or malicious.
 These damages are meant to punish the defendant and deter them from engaging in similar conduct going forward.

 Losing a loved one can be overwhelming.
 If this has recently happened to you, you have more than enough on your plate without worrying about the complexities of the law or what you’ll need to do to pursue justice on your loved one’s behalf.

-Wrongful death claims can often be complex, and attorneys on the other side often represent insurance companies whose interests are not aligned with yours.
-You need lawyers on your side who understands the law, and who will pursue your claim aggressively.
+Wrongful death claims can often be complex, and legal teams on the other side often represent insurance companies whose interests are not aligned with yours.
+You need Charleston wrongful death attorneys on your side who understand the law, and who will pursue your claim aggressively.
 Without an experienced Charleston, WV wrongful death attorney on your team, you are likely to receive far less compensation than you rightfully deserve.

 At Campbell & Smith, PLLC, we are here for you.
 We care deeply about our community, and we want to fight for justice on behalf of those who deserve it.
 The quality, knowledge, and experience of our legal team are second to none in Charleston and the surrounding area.
 Whatever your story, we want to listen in order to find out how we may be able to help.
 If you believe you have grounds for a wrongful death claim, call and speak with our experienced and skilled Charleston, WV wrongful death attorneys today.

-Our highly-skilled legal team can also represent clients with cases such as hospital error and malpractice, unwanted sexual advances, nursing home maltreatment, auto vehicle accidents, and large semi-truck accidents.
+Our highly-skilled attorneys can also represent clients with cases such as hospital error and malpractice, injury claims, unwanted sexual advances, nursing home maltreatment, auto vehicle accidents, and large semi-truck accidents.
 We know our way around the courtroom, and we understand the power of aggressive advocacy.

 We want to put our knowledge and experience to work on your behalf.
 Call us today to schedule your free consultation.